- at Selwyn Oaks Village with The Selwyn Foundation.

 You are welcome to bring such personal things as some of your curtains, pictures, photographs, treasured mementos, your television set – and any special item of furniture which will fit into the limited space available.
 A private telephone may be installed in your room at a rental charge or through Telecom.
 A telephone is also available for you to use in our reception area.
 Our receptionist is happy to advise you.

-A mini-market caters for your basic shopping needs - and as well as our own library, there are regular visits from the Papakura librarians.
+A small shop at reception caters for your basic shopping needs - and as well as our own library, there are regular visits from the Papakura librarians.

 Many activities for people of the local community happen in the ‘White House’ - as the homestead inside our front gate is known.
 Hospital residents are welcome.